UMM-CSci-Systems/Log-processing/README.md

 file, which I then handed to `wrap_contents.sh` to add the username header and footer.

-:ALERT: You may find you need to put a single quote (&apos;) inside an awk command that is itself in single quotes.
+:warning: You may find you need to put a single quote (&apos;) inside an awk command that is itself in single quotes.
 There are several ways to deal with this, all of them apparently fairly ugly.
 One reasonable approach is to use